AmanKaur1011/PassionProjectSummer2024/README.md

 department information, or update the current Position details like updating the wage associated with the position, and can also delete the old departments and positions.

 ### Basic Features of the system:
-- Create, read, update, and delete functionality for the employees by the Administrator only.
+- Create, read, update, and delete functionality for the employees.
-- Create, read, update, and delete functionality for the departments by the Administrator only.
+- Create, read, update, and delete functionality for the departments.
-- Create, read, update, and delete functionality for the Positions by the Administrator only.
+- Create, read, update, and delete functionality for the Positions.

 ## ERD Diagram
 ![ERD with colored entities (UML notation) (3)](https://github.com/AmanKaur1011/PassionProjectSummer2024/assets/156178926/bb2f3a18-4919-4cf1-a7b3-8e0283d7fe9b)